The Student Timetable Guide

 Select the Campus at which you're enrolled or intend to study at.

 Select Type of Events

 Select All Classes to view all activities scheduled for the units that you are enrolled in, or the unit codes you have entered.
 Note that you may not be required to attend all scheduled classes for your unit.
-For example, your unit may offer multiple tutorials or practicals, for which you need to select one occurrence only.
-Tutorial and practical allocation is managed by the School managing your unit of study.
+For example, your unit may offer multiple tutorials or practicals, of which you need to attend one occurrence only.
+Tutorial and practical allocation is managed by the School running your unit of study.

 |Step 5||Student ID or unit code(s)|

 Enter your student ID or the unit code(s) you intend to study.